Roger B. Taney: American Civil War

 After secessionists destroyed important bridges and telegraph lines in the border state of Maryland, Lincoln suspended the writ of habeas corpus in much of the state.
 That suspension allowed military officials to arrest and imprison suspected secessionists for an indefinite period and without a judicial hearing.
 After the Baltimore riot of 1861, Union officials arrested state legislator John Merryman, whom they suspected of having destroyed Union infrastructure.
 Union officials allowed Merryman access to his lawyers, who delivered a petition of habeas corpus to the federal circuit court for Maryland.
 In his role as the head of that circuit court, Taney presided over the case of Ex parte Merryman.
 Taney held that only Congress had the power to suspend the writ of habeas corpus, and, according to legal scholar James F. Simon, he ordered the release of Merryman.
 Ultimately however, Taney's final order in Merryman never actually ordered Cadwalader (the actual defendant), the Army, Lincoln or his administration, or anyone else to release John Merryman.
 Lincoln invoked nonacquiescence in response to Taney's order as well as subsequent Taney orders.
 On July 4, 1861, in a message to Congress, he argued that the Constitution did in fact give the president the power to suspend the writ of habeas corpus, saying, "Now it is insisted that Congress, and not the Executive, is vested with this power.
 But the Constitution itself, is silent as to which, or who, is to exercise the power; and as the provision was plainly made for a dangerous emergency, it cannot be believed the framers of the instrument intended, that in every case, the danger should run its course, until Congress could be called together; the very assembling of which might be prevented, as was intended in this case, by the rebellion."
 Nonetheless, when Lincoln suspended habeas corpus on a far larger scale, he did so only after requesting that Congress authorize him to suspend the writ, which it did by passing the Habeas Corpus Suspension Act of 1863.

 In 1863, the Supreme Court heard the Prize Cases, which arose after Union ships blockading the Confederacy seized ships that conducted trade with Confederate ports.
-An adverse Supreme Court decision would strike a major blow against Lincoln's prosecution of the war, since the blockade cut off the crucial Confederate cotton trade with European countries.
+An adverse Supreme Court decision would have struck a major blow against Lincoln's prosecution of the war, since the blockade cut off the crucial Confederate cotton trade with European countries.
 The Court's majority opinion, written by Associate Justice Grier, upheld the seizures and ruled that the president had the authority to impose a blockade without a congressional declaration of war.
 Taney joined a dissenting opinion written by Associate Justice Samuel Nelson, who argued that Lincoln had overstepped his authority by ordering a blockade without the express consent of Congress.